karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	var $menu = $current.closest('ul'); //much better than: var $menu = $current.parent().parent();

 It's possible that you are put off by the seemingly limitless way you can target specific elements.
-The truth is that in real code and with a experience, a best way is generally obvious.
+The truth is that in real code and with experience, a best way is generally obvious.

 #### Manipulation ####
-The manipulation method give us great control over changing our elements.
+The manipulation methods give us great control over changing our elements.
 There's some overlap between these and the attribute methods, so we'll focus on moving things around:

 	$('#menu').clone().appendTo($('body'));
 	$('.current').remove();